Quicr/laps/docs/peering.md

 In uni-directional mode, the peer is used only for receiving data.

 Data peering mode is indicated in the `connect` and `connect_response` messages.

+> [!IMPORTANT]
+> In data peering mode only, the Control bidirectional stream is used to convey [SNS](#data-forwarding)
+> advertisements.
+In this sense, the control stream is always established, even when control peering is
+> not used for the data peer.

 ```mermaid
 ---